Puppyburp/09-README-generator/PROJECT-TEST__README.md

 ## Usage
-To have fun!
+Have fun!

 ## Contributions
-To fork and enjoy!
+Fork and enjoy!

 ## Questions